ysa134/torii/README.md

   external OAuth provider like Facebook to retrieve authorization data.

-Torii will lookup providers in the Ember application container, so if you name them conventionally (put the in the `app/torii-providers` directory) they will be available automatically.
+Torii will lookup providers in the Ember application container, so if you name them conventionally (put them in the `app/torii-providers` directory) they will be available automatically.

 A minimal provider: